Kurento/kurento/source/user/installation.rst

 Amazon Web Services
 ===================

-Kurento provides a sample *AWS CloudFormation* template file for `Amazon Web Services`_ (AWS).
-It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.
+The *AWS CloudFormation* template file for `Amazon Web Services`_ (AWS) can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.

 Follow these steps to use it: